Easy English Muffin Toasting Bread Recipe

 1/4 teaspoon baking soda

-1 tablespoons yellow cornmeal (plus extra for dusting in the pans)
+1 tablespoon yellow cornmeal (plus extra for dusting in the pans)

 1 tablespoon instant yeast

-1 cups milk (we prefer whole milk but you can use any milk you have)
+1 cup milk (we prefer whole milk, but you can use any milk you have)

 2 tablespoons butter (you can also use olive oil)